HyunsungJo/miro-thuiswerk/README.md

 ## Build

+Make sure you have the following software versions installed in your environment:
+- JDK 8
+- Scala 2.12.10
+- Apache Spark 3.0.1

-The project is a standard Spark Scala SBT project:
+The project is built as a standard Scala SBT project:

 ```bash
 $ git clone https://github.com/HyunsungJo/miro-thuiswerk.git {project_root}